xiafanli/Cooltools/README.md

 Email：xiafanli1987@163.com
 QQ: 85973131

-As I known, nobody when start this crappy project.LOL
+As I known, nobody will star and watch this crappy project.LOL